dRAW heART

 Picture

-Since 2005, Noriko has been fortunate to serve diverse communities across the whole spectrum of life in various clinical and community settings.
-She found her way to this field while immersed in her love of clay and inspired by the resilient war time stories of Japanese Canadian elderly with whom she was working.
+For the past two decades, Noriko has been fortunate to serve diverse communities across the whole spectrum of life in various clinical and community settings.
+She found her way to this field while immersed in her love of clay and inspired by the war time stories of resilience by Japanese Canadians with whom she was working at Momiji Centre.
 The merging of these two realms set her on a path towards her calling as an expressive arts therapist.

 Picture